-n/a = not applicable ND = None Detected gpg = Grains per Gallon NTU = Nephelometric Turbidity Units ppm = parts per million, or milligrams per liter (mg/L) μS/cm = microSiemen per centimeter $\begin{array}{l} \mbox{pb} = \mbox{parts per billion, or micrograms per liter (\mu g/L)} \\ \mbox{pCi/L} = \mbox{PicoCuries per Liter} \\ \mbox{RAL} = \mbox{Federal Regulatory Action Level} \end{array}$ ppt = parts per trillion, or nanograms per liter (ng/L) NS = No Standard
+n/a = not applicable NTU = Nephelometric Turbidity Units ND = None Detected ppm = parts per million, or milligrams per liter (mg/L) gpg = Grains per Gallon μS/cm = microSiemen per centimeter ppb = parts per billion, or micrograms per liter (μg/L) pCi/L = PicoCuries per Liter RAL = Federal Regulatory Action Level ppt = parts per trillion, or nanograms per liter (ng/L)

+NS = No Standard

+at all public K-12 schools.
+In early 2017, DDW and Local Primacy Agencies issued amendments to the domestic water supply permits of approximately 1,200 community water systems so that schools that are served by a public water system could request assistance from their public water system to conduct water sampling for lead and receive technical assistance if an elevated lead sample is found.
+To further safeguard water quality in California's K-12 public schools, California Assembly Bill 746 published on October 12, 2017, effective January 1, 2018, requires community water system to

 Maximum Contaminant Level (MCL) = The highest level of a contaminant that is allowed in drinking water.
-Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
+Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible

 Maximum Contaminant Level Goal (MCLG) = The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs are set by the U.S. Environmental Protection Agency.
 Maximum Residual Disinfectant Level (MRDL) = The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial pathogens.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial pathogens

 Maximum Residual Disinfectant Level Goal (MRDLG) = The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants

 Public Health Goal (PHG) = The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California Environmental Protection Agency.

-Primary Drinking Water Standard = MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
-Treatment Technique (TT) = A required process intended to reduce the level of a contaminant in drinking water.
+Primary Drinking Water Standard = MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements Treatment Technique (TT) = A required process intended to reduce the level of a contaminant in drinking water

 Notification Level = The level at which notification of the public water system's governing body is required.

-(a) The turbidity level of filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall not exceed 1.0 NTU at any time.

-(b) Compliance for treatment plants that use ozone is based on a running annual average of monthly samples.

-(c) Compliance is based on a running annual average of quarterly distribution system samples.
-Values reported reflect the highest and lowest single value in the distribution system (range) and the highest running annual average.

-(d) MWD treats their water by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
-The fluoride levels in the treated water are maintained within a range of 0.7 - 1.3 ppm, as required by State Water Resources Control Board (SWRCB), Division of Drinking Water (DDW).
-Formally known as the Department of Public Health, the DDW was created in 2014 when the drinking water program moved under the SWRCB.

-(e) Aluminum has both Primary and Secondary standards.

-(f) The monthly averages and ranges of turbidity shown in the secondary standards section are based on source elements.
+- (a) The turbidity level of filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall not exceed 1.0 NTU at any time. - (b) Compliance for treatment plants that use ozone is based on a running annual average of monthly samples. - (c) Compliance is based on a running annual average of quarterly distribution system samples.
+Values reported reflect the highest and lowest single value in the distribution system (range) and the highest running annual average. - (d) MWD treats their water by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
+The fluoride levels in the treated water are maintained within a range of 0.7 1.3 ppm, as required by State Water Resources Control Board (SWRCB), Division of Drinking Water (DDW).
+Formally known as the Department of Public Health, the DDW was created in 2014 when the drinking water program moved under the SWRCB. - (e) Aluminum has both Primary and Secondary standards. (f) The monthly averages and ranges of turbidity shown in the secondary standards section are based on source elements